CS-SI/eodag/README.rst

 Command line interface
 ----------------------

-Create a configuration file from the :download:`template <user_conf_template.yml>` provided with the repository, filling in your credentials as expected by each provider (note that this configuration file is required by now.
+Create a configuration file from the template `user_conf_template.yml` provided with the repository, filling in your credentials as expected by each provider (note that this configuration file is required by now.
 However, this will change in the future).